HDGeeks/RCS-Emotion-Prediction-2025/README.md

 5 .
 Only work on ur branch
 6 . code can be put in src/your_name/
 7 .
 Result can be stored in results/your_name/
+8 .
+Prompts can be stored in prompts/your_name/
+9 .
+You can work with jupyetr or py , jupyter is nice for readbility 10 .
+Be modular